CoachNow hired me as Lead UI/UX Designer to research, redesign, and improve their remote coaching app experience.

 View Mobile Prototype ExampleVersion 1 of iOS primary flows.

-Prior to my departure in 2019, I put together a "rocket ship" mobile prototype for further user testing and a lean product brief for handoff.
+CoachNow launched in Spring 2018 to strong reviews from experienced coaches and became a trusted tool for coaching academies.
+Before my departure in 2019, I delivered a high-fidelity “rocket ship” prototype for future testing and a lean product brief for smooth handoff.

 KPI's | 2017 | 2019 |